ginstrom/paladin-novel/chapters/10_hunters-and-hunted.md

 The sound of hoofbeats grew louder, accompanied by the jingle of mail and the creak of leather.
 Gond peered through the branches, counting the approaching riders.
 Six men in the colors of the Coastal Slavers Guild, their equipment professional and well-maintained.
 These weren't the desperate bandits who sometimes raided isolated farms—these were soldiers.

-"Thornfield will have been been picked clean by now," one of the riders called to his companions as they passed.
-"Nothing left but bones and ash."
+"Thornfield's picked clean, I tell ya," one of the riders shouted over the wind.
+"Nothin' but bones and ash there."

-"How do you know that?" called back an older voice.
+"And you know this how, exactly?" an older, gravelly voice called back.

-"The other farmstead said this place has been abandoned for months."
-The tone became wheedling.
-"If we don't get back to camp by nightfall, we'll miss the fun with those captured farmers.
+"Other farmstead told us!
+Place's been empty for months."
+The younger man's tone turned whiny.
+"C'mon, if we don't get back to camp by dark, we'll miss all the fun with those new farm-brats.
 That redhead..."
+He trailed off with a lewd chuckle.

-"All right," the other voice acquiesced.
-"But if it turns out you were wrong, our lord will have all our heads."
+"Fine, fine," the older voice grumbled.
+"But if you're wrong, it's our hides the Captain will be tanning, not just yours."

 The chatter became indistinct as the party turned around and headed back.